hh3739/job-of-data-analyst-in-uk/README.md

 <div>

-<p>This project provides a way of using requests and lxml to automaticlly crawl data of analyst jobs from the reed.c.uk.
-Its include job title, salary, location, job type, and job descrpition.
-Second steps of data cleaning is done by Pthon is to trim off blank spaces, puncation marks, and cut sentences into words and get rid of stop words
+<p>This project provides a walk through of text analysis of Data analyst jobs posted in UK job market in 2020 Dec and Nov.
+It emphasises on text data classfications, and discovering of the most need skills and reponsibilities of each job.

 </p>
 </div>